 This comprehensive course offers up-to-date information on how to guard by anticipating and preventing problems before they occur and by taking action to help those in danger when necessary.
 It also covers the safety and survival skills every swimmer needs to know, accident prevention, guarding techniques, emergency systems, rescue skills, first aid in aquatic environments, spinal injury management, weather and open water dangers, legal responsibilities, pool management, and information on how to get a job as a lifeguard.
-Certification will depend on successful completion of all skills (100%), 32 hours of class work, a 2 hour practical experience, and passing scores (80%) on all written tests.
+Certification will depend on successful completion of all skills (100%), 32 hours of class work, a 2 hour practical experience, and passing scores (80%) on all written tests and 8 ½ hours of eLearnings.
 The book will be included in the course fee.
 All classes must be attended for certification!
 Participants must be at least 16 years of age by the course end date and have strong swimming skills.
-A prerequisite swim test will be administered including a 500 yard swim (combining head-up front crawl, head-up breast stroke, one-arm sidestroke, sidestroke and elementary backstroke); head-first surface dive with 15 foot underwater swim; tread water 2 minutes - legs only; and a deep water/timed swim object retrieval.
-The prerequisite certification courses of American Red Cross CPR/AED-PR with Oxygen Administration and First Aid will be taught separately prior to course date.
-The YMCA Lifeguard certification is valid for 2 years.
-The First Aid certification is valid for 3 years.
-The CPR/PR/AED/O2 certifications are valid for 1 year. $250 for non-members; $200 for YMCA members.
+A prerequisite swim test will be administered on the first day including 100 yards of front crawl and then 50 yards of each (front crawl head up, breast stroke, breast stroke head up, side stroke and inverted breast with hands across chest); head-first surface dive with 15 foot underwater swim; tread water 2 minutes - legs only; and a deep water/timed swim object retrieval.
+The YMCA Lifeguard, First Aid and Oxygen Administration certifications are valid for 2 years.
+The CPR/AED certification is valid for 1 year. $250 for non-members; $200 for YMCA members.

-- Available at the Schlessman YMCA on March 30-April 5 and June 1-6, register here.
+- Available at the Schlessman YMCA on June 1-6, register here.

 American Red Cross Lifeguard Training at the Arvada YMCA